 Robert received his A.A.S. from Onondaga and his Bachelor of Music from The Manhattan School of Music.
-His early percussion studies were with George Ward, Len Carey, Herb Flower and John Barker.
-After O.C.C., he attended The Manhattan School of Music where he was a student of Morris A. Lang of the New York Philharmonic.
-He was a member of The Manhattan Orchestra, The Manhattan Percussion Ensemble under the direction of Paul Price, The Group for Contemporary Music under the direction of Charles Wournin and the National Orchestral Association.
-He also studied conducting with the renowned Opera Conductor, Anton Coppola.
-After graduating he became the Principal Percussionist of the Florida Symphony/Orlando Philharmonic, a position he held for thirty-seven years.
-He has performed with virtually every major classical and pop artist including: Luciano Pavarotti, Placido Domingo, Leontyne Price, Beverly Sills, Seiji Ozawa, Arthur Fiedler, Keith Lockhart, Tony Bennett, Billy Eckstine, The Fifth Dimension, Marvin Hamlisch, Henry Mancini, The Moody Blues, Arturo Sandavol, Doc Severnson, Dionne Warwick and many others.
-With the Orlando Philharmonic, he made several recordings for Madacy Records.
-In addition, Robert performed for many years in the Fife and Drum Corps at Walt Disney World.
-He was on the faculty of the University of Central Florida, Valencia Community College, Seminole Community College and Rollins College.
-In addition to performing and teaching, Mr. Petta has computer engraved new percussion parts for many solo and orchestral pieces including all of the Operas of Puccini.
-These revised parts are now being used by orchestras and opera and Ballet companies throughout North America.
+After graduating he became the Principal Percussionist of The Florida Symphony/Orlando Philharmonic, a position he held for thirty-seven years.
+He has performed with virtually every major classical and pop artist including: Luciano Pavaroti, Placido Domingo, Leontyne Price, Beverly Sills, Seiji Ozawa, Arthur Fiedler, Keith Lockhart, Tony Bennett, Billy Eckstine, The Fifth Dimension, Marvin Hamlisch, Henry Mancini, The Moody Blues, Arturo Sandavol, Doc Severnson, Dionne Warwick and many others.
+With The Orlando Philharmonic he made several recordings for Madacy Records.
+He was also a member of The Brevard Symphony and frequently performed with the orchestras of Naples, Jacksonville, Tampa and Sarasota.
+He was the Principal Percussionist for The Orlando Opera, Opera Tampa, The Palm Beach Opera, The Southern Ballet Theater and tours with the Ballet Companies of New York City, Houston, Hartford and Pittsburgh.
+He also performed on tour with The Royal Opera Orchestra of Covent Garden.
+In addition, Robert performed for many years in The Fife and Drum Corps at Walt Disney World and was on the faculty of The University of Central Florida.

 Ben Mauro attended Onondaga’s Music Department for one year where he studied classical guitar.
 He is currently on tour with Lionel Richie where he is lead guitarist and background vocalist.
 He has also worked with Kelly Clarkson on her American Idol tour, Britney Spears, Anastacia, Nelly Furtado, R & B star Stephanie Mills and guitar legend, Peter Frampton.
 Ben started his own band in 2007, 13Curves, and they have released their first CD.
 13Curves are also on the soundtrack for the movie “Soccer Mom.”
 See his website at : www.benmauro.com